ryjcm1/rrcc2021/README.md

 ### Server Installation

-The server is built using nodeJs, express, and mongodB.
+The server is built using nodeJs.

 Included dependencies: